restoore/fcn-homegarapi-003/README.md

 ### Features

-- **Scheduled Execution**: The Azure Function is scheduled to run every minute to ensure timely updates.
+- **Scheduled Execution**: The Azure Function is scheduled to run 30 minutes to ensure timely updates.
 - **Temperature Monitoring**: The system checks if the temperature of connected devices exceeds a predefined threshold and sends an email alert if necessary.
 - **Logging**: Extensive logging is implemented to track the flow of operations and handle errors effectively.